 The neurology and neurosurgery department at The Johns Hopkins University School of Medicine offers three residency options in either adult neurology, pediatric neurology, or neurosurgery.
 The goal of all three programs is twofold: to create exceptional academic physicians who have outstanding clinical skills.
 Residents will receive a wide variety of experiences, including providing consultations, delivering inpatient services, and working in outpatient settings.

-To help residents have a well-rounded skill set they are required to rotate through various disciplines.
+To help residents have a well-rounded skill set, they are required to rotate through various disciplines.
 These include neuropathology, epilepsy, psychiatry, neuroradiology, and sleep disorders.
-Residents are given the option to utilize some of their time during their third year to engage in clinical or laboratory research projects either in the department of neurology or in any other department at Johns Hopkins.
+Residents are given the option to utilize some of their time during their third year to engage in clinical or laboratory research projects either in the Department of Neurology or in any other department at Johns Hopkins.

-• Location: Baltimore, MD
+- Location: Baltimore, MD

-• Duration: Three years
+- Duration: Three years

-• Accreditation: Liaison Committee on Medical Education (LCME)
+- Accreditation: Liaison Committee on Medical Education (LCME)

 With only seven or eight positions offered each year, the neurology residency program at Weill Cornell Medicine is a highly competitive program.
-Weill looks for residents who have an aptitude for training, research, leadership, or public service.
+Weill looks for residents with an aptitude for training, research, leadership, or public service.
 This program has a strong emphasis on a clinical approach to neurology and strives to educate its residents on pathology, biochemistry, physiology, and molecular biology.
 Residents are also trained to take psychological and social factors into consideration when diagnosing a patient.

-• Location: New York, NY
+- Location: New York, NY

-• Duration: Four years
+- Duration: Four years

-• Accreditation: Liaison Committee on Medical Education (LCME)
+- Accreditation: Liaison Committee on Medical Education (LCME)

 Neurologist-Related Online Education